 Many MochaHost reviews praise it for stellar availability.
 I checked it for myself.

 MochaHost surprises immediately with a 100% uptime guarantee.
-Unfortunately, this is a bit misleading.
+This is only the second provider I am aware of that does that, the other being DreamHost.
 The SLA states you can only request a partial refund if uptime falls below 99.9%.
 It’s a pretty standard clause, so MochaHost doesn’t offer anything extraordinary.